Parnassiaceae: Description

-Parnassiaceae are rhizomatous perennial herbs (Parnassia) or winter annuals without a rhizome (Lepuropetalon).
+The Parnassiaceae are rhizomatous perennial herbs (Parnassia) or winter annuals without a rhizome (Lepuropetalon).
 The youngest part of the stem has three collateral vascular bundles.
 On the stems, leaves, and flowers, the epidermis has sacs filled with tannin.
 The leaves are alternate or subopposite, without stipules, and the margins are entire.
 The leaf blade is wide compared to its length and the secondary venation is subpalmate.

 In Parnassia, the leaves are crowded into a basal rosette with a few cauline leaves above.
 The leaves are all cauline in Lepuropetalon.

 In both genera, the lower cauline leaves are pseudosessile, which means that the petioles are adnate to the stems.
 The upper cauline leaves, if present, are truly sessile.

 The inflorescence consists of one, or rarely two, flowers that face upward and are at the end of a peduncle that has few or no leaves.
 The flowers are perfect and slightly zygomorphic.
 The five sepals are shortly connate at their bases, and persistent through maturity of the fruit.
 The petals are either absent, or five and free from each other.
 In Parnassia, the petals are showy and white or cream, with conspicuous veins that are usually green or gray.
 The margins are entire, toothed, or fimbriate.
 In Lepuropetalon, the petals are rudimentary or absent.

 In both genera, the five stamens are free from each other.
 They are placed opposite the sepals and therefore alternate with the petals.
 The anthers open in sequence above the gynoecium (see next section).
 The five staminodes are free and placed opposite the petals.
 They mature after the stamens.
 Each consists of a nectariferous pad with filamentous rays arising from its edge.
 Each ray is terminated by a large globular gland.

 The ovary is superior or half inferior and consists of 3 or 4, rarely 5, fused carpels.
 The walls of the carpels are incomplete so that the ovary is unilocular in its upper part.
 The placentation is parietal.
 The ovules are attached to T-shaped placentas in Parnassia, and directly to the ovary wall in Lepuropetalon.
 The style is absent or very short.
 The stigmas are decurrent along the commissures of the ovary and sometimes extended above, to form false styles called stylodia.
 The stigmatic areas are dry.
 The megagametophyte is of the Polygonum type.

 The fruit is an erect, membranous capsule, which opens at the apex only.
 The seeds are small, light, and numerous.